 - High gaiters

-Now that you know what you need to include on your list, zip up your waterproof and warm jacket, grab some snacks and let’s hike in the snow!
+Synthetic materials and merino wool have the considerable advantage of allowing your body to breath while removing the excess moisture from your body.
+Now that you know what you need to include on your list, zip up that jacket, grab some snacks and get hiking!